 Water Club apartments start at $1,650 per month, and the cheapest one available is $1,775 a month.
 They’re affordable for households making $66,000 a year, an increase of about 30% from just three years ago.

-The Poughkeepsie Vacancy Rate is 1.8%, cut in under half from 2016.
+The Poughkeepsie Vacancy Rate is 1.8%, .6% lower than from 2016.
 A healthy rental market is considered to have a vacancy rate between 5-10%.